×

 What do you like to do when you’re not teaching (or writing)?

-I love spending time with my husband and one-year old son outside, exploring local reserves and walking our dog John.
-I also love creating things whether it is sewing, craft, cake decorating or sign writing!
+I love spending time outdoors with my husband and two sons, exploring local nature reserves and walking our dog, John.